SPANDigital/presidium/content/_glossary/object-category.md

 | Data Class              | A data structure, table or list flight)
 | Message Class           | A message type

-The Object Mame and Object Category, taken together, uniquely identify the object in it's model.
+The Object Name and Object Category, taken together, uniquely identify an object in it's model.